quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 a large amount of tests!

 #### Preview the tests
-**Remember** to click the `Save Script` button.
-Let's go to the test preview page.

 {% include image.html caption="Test review" alt="test-review"
   file="polygon-test-review-page.png" %}

 For each test, Polygon will show a few first character of the input, as well as the output.
-Seeing the whole test is a lot, but a few first line is enough for
-online reviewing.
-It also allows to download the tests to review it more throughoutly when necessary.
+Seeing the whole test is a lot, but a few first line is enough for online reviewing.
+It also allows to download the tests to review it more thoroughly when necessary.

 When there is some problem with a test, the message will also display there.
 For example, if you happened to add another range for the value range like `[500000,